 Snapchat customer service is a natural move for a brand who has already established a following on Snapchat, has a target that skews toward a millennial audience, and offers a product or service that is easily serviced via social media.

 Snapchat users are a part of the “Now Generation” and want personalized content when it’s convenient for them.
 Snapchat makes digital face-to-face communication fun, easy and efficient.
 It allows users to transition from describing a problem through text to presenting the problem in a photo or video, which results in a personalized, quick solution.
 So, make sure your team is prepared to translate customer service best practices into short-form video, illustrations and concise text.

 START SMALL, SCALE SLOWLY

 As the Snapchat platform grows, the customer service requests are likely to grow along with it.
 Brands need to consider tone, processes and solutions before exploring the customer service experience.
 Consider launching a Q&A on Snapchat surrounding a specific topic to gauge your community’s response to 1-to-1 communication on the channel.
 For example, a brand could launch a Q&A surrounding a new product launch as a way to field new user questions and gather learnings for a broader Snapchat customer service launch.

 Snapchat is a two-way communication tool that’s rich with insights throughout the social channel.
 Analyzing the feedback, learning from it and making improvements will result in stronger customer relations as well as increased loyalty.
 So, consider using common questions to inform future content and snap stories.

 Once you’re prepared to launch Snapchat customer service, cross-promote it other social channels, being clear about what type of questions and responses you’ll accommodate on the channel.

-Sign up for our newsletter, for the latest industry news, tips and inspiration.
+P.S.
+Don’t forget to sign up for our newsletter, for the latest in industry news, tips and inspiration.
 To start receiving updates from Laughlin Constable, subscribe here.